Grooved Heart Urchin

 Grooved Heart Urchin, Agassizia scrobiculata.
 Collected off the beach of Bahía Concepción, Baja California Sur, March 2020.
 Collection and photographs courtesy of Barry Mastro, Escondido, California.

-Phylogeny: The Grooved Heart Urchin, Agassizia scrobiculata (Valenciennes, 1846) is a member of the Prenasteridae Family of Heart Urchins.
+Phylogeny: The Grooved Heart Urchin, Agassizia scrobiculata (Valenciennes, 1846), is a member of the Prenasteridae Family of Heart Urchins.
 Heart Urchins derive their name from their heart-shaped test (skeleton).
-The genus Agassizia is one of three genera in this Family, and there are two species in this genus.
-The genus Agassizia is name after Alexander Agassiz, the son of the more famous biologist Louis Agassiz.
-They are known in Mexico as erizo corazón surcado and galleta de mar.
+The Agassizia genus is one of three genera in the Prenasteridae Family, and there are two species in the Agassizia genus.
+This genus is named after Alexander Agassiz, the son of the more famous biologist Louis Agassiz.
+The species name scrobiculata comes from the Latin words meaning ” having small, shallow grooves or pits”.
+This refers to the prominent ambulacral grooves found in this species.
+Grooved Heart Urchins are known in Mexico as Erizo Corazón Surcado and Galleta de Mar.

 Diet: Grooved Heart Urchins are depositional feeders and detritivores.
 They use their tube feet to gather organic particles from the sediment and from the water around them.
 They also use their tube feet to pass the food to their mouth.

 Predators: Grooved Heart Urchins are a poorly studied and understood species.
 There is no documentation regarding their predators.
-Other species in this family are preyed on by fish and starfish.
+Other species in the Prenasteridae Family are preyed upon by fish and starfish.

 Reproduction: Grooved Heart Urchins are gonochoric (male or female for life).
 They reproduce sexually through broadcast spawning, with external fertilization.
 The fertilized eggs hatch into planktonic larva.
 These larva eventually settle to the sea floor and develop into their adult form.